Bazanty/Property/README.md

 # Property Management System
--The **Property Management System** is a comprehensive command-line application designed to help real estate agents efficiently manage properties, clients, rooms, and payments.
+The **Property Management System** is a comprehensive command-line application designed to help real estate agents efficiently manage properties, clients, rooms, and payments.
 Built using Python and SQLAlchemy, the system provides an easy-to-use interface for managing agents, properties, clients, and transactions.

 ## **Table of Content**
 -Project Overview